nafinoor/dmt-backend/README.md

 ## 📝 License

-This project is for university project/demo purposes.
+This project is for a university project purpose.
-Feel free to fork and adapt as needed.